YMCA: Global structure

-The YMCA organisation has its head office in Vernier, Switzerland, where it moved to from Geneva in 2020.
-The organisation had been based in Geneva beginning in 1878.
+The YMCA organization has its head office in Vernier, Switzerland, where it moved to from Geneva in 2020.
+The organization had been based in Geneva beginning in 1878.
 From 1995 to 2020 the head office was at 12 Clos Belmont, a villa listed as a historic site by the Canton of Geneva.

 A federated model of governance has created a diversity of YMCA programmes and services, with YMCAs in different countries and communities offering vastly different programming in response to local community needs.
 Financial support for local associations is derived from programme fees, membership dues, community chests, foundation grants, charitable contributions, sustaining memberships, corporate sponsors and other funding models used in the charitable sector.

 YMCA globally operates on a federation model with each independent local YMCA affiliated with its national organization, known as a National Council.
 The national organizations, in turn, are affiliated to both an Area Alliance, including Europe, Asia Pacific, the Middle East, Africa, Latin America and the Caribbean, Mexico, the United States, and Canada, and the World YMCA.
 The World YMCA is the highest affiliation body.
 Each local, national and regional YMCA is independent of each other, but local, regional and international cooperation, partnerships and collaborations are part of the organizations work.
 Each National Council is led by a National General Secretary, a role that similar to that of a CEO.
 At each stage of the affiliation process, there are usually membership fees paid by local YMCAs to the central organization.

 Ever since the first World Conference in August 1855, in Paris, the World YMCA has convened a World Conference, later renamed the World Council, every three to four years and is YMCA's highest decision making forum.
 Every National Council sends a delegation who hold a number of votes, which are dependent on the financial turnover of that National Council.
 The World Council is "responsible for setting the policies and direction of the World YMCA, electing its Officers and Executive Committee, evaluating the work of the last four years, and deliberating on priorities for the next quadrennium".

 The most recent World Council took place in 2022 in Aarhus, Denmark, and the 21st World Council is scheduled for July 2026 in Toronto.